ataschuk/100-Days-of-Coding/README.md

 ![This is the head](/snake_head.gif)
 ![This is the body](/snake_body.gif)

 - For some reason, the snake head is being drawn under the checkered turtles so it is not visible.
 I tried moving around where the turtle is defined and drawn, but it didn't change anything.
-I think it may have something to do with the fact that the checkered turtles utilize the "stamp" function in python.
-I might have to replace them with the fill function which will be a pain and I'm leaving for next time.
+I think it may have something to do with the fact that the checkered turtles utilize the `stamp` function in python.
+I might have to replace them with the `fill` function which will be a pain and I'm leaving for next time.

 - I also realized that I made both the game board and snake green, so I'll have to redraw the snake body and head tomorrow.